Jitterbit Harmony Cloud Studio is the next-generation, web-based version of Jitterbit's project design application.

 - Plugins: Plugins are Jitterbit- or user-provided applications that extend Harmony's native capabilities.
 Jitterbit provides a selection of plugins or you can create your own using Jitterbit's Plugin SDK.

-- Recipes: A Cloud Studio recipe is an exported Cloud Studio project that serves as a reusable template for starting an integration and demonstrates basic functionality between two endpoints.
+- Recipes and Templates: A Cloud Studio recipe is an exported Cloud Studio project that serves as a reusable template for starting an integration and demonstrates basic functionality between two endpoints.